piekarskipiotr/piekarskipiotr/README.md

 <p>
   <img src="assets\digimon_computer.gif" alt="anime-gif" align="right" width="420px"/>
   <p>
-    I am a graduate of an IT technical school that is currently creating its own projects, learning new technologies and studying computer science at
+    I'm a graduate of an IT technical school that is currently creating its own projects, learning new technologies and studying computer science at
     <a href="https://cdv.pl/"> <b>Collegium Da Vinci</b> </a> on weekends.
   </p>

   <p>
-    Programming is my passion, I am focusing on programming mobile applications for android os, but in the future I will be happy to learn multiplatform programming, web and AI stuff.
+    Programming is my passion, I'm focusing on programming mobile applications for android os, but in the future I will be happy to learn multiplatform programming, web and AI stuff.
 My other goal is to make a game🕹 (<i>I already have an idea for it but for now I'm focusing on other things</i>).
 In addition to IT, I like to go swimming or watch a good movie/tv series.
   </p>

   <p>